lambda-lounge-krakow/scala-intro-4-complete-newbies/README.md

 Then just type `:StartPresenting` and you're set. `n` - next slide, `p` - previous, `q` - quit.
 If folds are annoying you / are closed when you present, type `zn` to open them all.

-## Terminal 'resolution'
+## Terminal's 'resolution'
 was set to Monospace font size 22, black on white.

 The only slide that didn't fit and required manual re-sizing to default terminal settings has tech slide prior to it.
 The default settings I had then for terminal are Monospace 12, white on black.

 # Thanks and feedback
 While my sources list spilled to numerous slides to thank all those, who helped me with this workshop creation, I still made errors - and I claim all to be mine and mine only (preciousss!).
-If you attended the workshop you may notice something not yet corrected, know that I'm working on this. :-)

 I'll accept all feedback and correction: open an issue or request to pull your correction.